-Channing Daughters’ sustainably certified winery produces seemingly endless varieties of wine from more than two dozen grapes, which is way more than comparing to any other Long Island wineries on the Long Island.
+Channing Daughters’ sustainably certified winery produces seemingly endless varieties of wine from more than two dozen grapes, which is way more than compared to any other Long Island wineries on the Long Island.

 Every delicious bottle is hand prepared and of premium quality which is evident by their award-winning bottles.
 Even though Molti Rosati (Many Rosés) is their specific varietal, they deliver much more and produce 14,000 cases of wine per year.

-They offer a sampling of at least six different wines at their rustic, charming tasting room.
+They offer a sampling of at least six different wines in their rustic, charming tasting room.
 Also, don’t forget to admire their sculpted garden vineyard.

 6. Macari Vineyards